Doberman Pinscher Health Issues

 Doberman Pinschers are predisposed to several health conditions including dilated cardiomyopathy, von Willebrand disease, hip dysplasia.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 60-100 lbs and lifespan of 10-12 yrs, the Doberman Pinscher requires thoughtful care tailored to their specific breed characteristics.
+Plan for 60-100 lbs of animal and 10-12 yrs of companionship with a Doberman Pinscher; the breed-specific care considerations are the kind it pays to read up on before day one.
 Whether you are researching the Doberman Pinscher for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.

 Health Predisposition Summary: Doberman Pinschers show higher-than-average incidence of dilated cardiomyopathy, von Willebrand disease, hip dysplasia based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.